-Box 3A JLTP3 strategies linking with ROWIP Re educing Carbon Emissions • Promotion of lower carbon travel choices, providing alternatives the car, influencing travel behaviour and managing demand.
-Adapting to climate change by increasing the transport networ resilience to extreme weather events and seasonal changes.
-Su pporting Economic Growth • Provide for increased public transport, walking, cycling. • Influence travel behaviour. • Manage demand through highway improvement, management a maintenance. • Ensure access to employment growth areas. • Support delivery of houses and jobs through the emerging Co Strategies. • Maintain, manage and ensure best use of transport assets.
-Pr omoting Accessibility • Improve accessibility for all residents to health services, employme and other local services. • Assist neighbourhood renewal and the regeneration of deprivareas. • Improve access to services for rural residents. • Provide a transport network that complies with the Equality Act 201 Co ontributing to better safety, health and security • Significantly reduce the number of road casualties. • Achieve improvements in road safety for the most vulnerable use and sections of the community. • Improve air quality in the Air Quality Management Areas. • Encourage and facilitate more physically active travel. • Improve personal security on the transport network.
-QL ality of Life and the Natural Environment • Enhance the public realm, public spaces and the urban environme • Minimise the impact of transport on the natural and histo environment. • Promote better access to leisure activities and the countryside a neighbourhood links.

-• Promote and facilitate active health.
+Box 3A JLTP strategies linking with ROWIP

+Reducing Carbon Emissions

+- Promotion of lower carbon travel choices, providing alternatives to the car, influencing travel behaviour and managing demand. - Adapting to climate change by increasing the transport network's resilience to extreme weather events and seasonal changes.

+Supporting Economic Growth

+- Provide for increased public transport, walking, cycling. - Influence travel behaviour. - Manage demand through highway improvement, management and maintenance. - Ensure access to employment growth areas. - Support delivery of houses and jobs through the emerging Core Strategies. - Maintain, manage and ensure best use of transport assets.

+Promoting Accessibility

+- Improve accessibility for all residents to health services, employment and other local services. - Assist neighbourhood renewal and the regeneration of deprived areas. - Improve access to services for rural residents. - Provide a transport network that complies with the Equality Act 2010.

+Contributing to better safety, health and security

+- Significantly reduce the number of road casualties. - Achieve improvements in road safety for the most vulnerable users and sections of the community. - Improve air quality in the Air Quality Management Areas. - Encourage and facilitate more physically active travel. - Improve personal security on the transport network.

+Quality of Life and the Natural Environment

+- Enhance the public realm, public spaces and the urban environment. - Minimise the impact of transport on the natural and historic environment. - Promote better access to leisure activities and the countryside and neighbourhood links. - Promote and facilitate active health.